King Cypress

-King Cypress (柏树王 (Bóshù wáng); also known as Great Cypress, or as Tibetans call it "the God of Tree") is a giant cypress tree (Cupressus gigantea) in Tibet (about 50 meters high, 5.8 meters in diameter, 0.165 acre of crown-projection-area and calculated age of 2,600 years).
+King Cypress (柏树王 (Bóshù wáng); also known as Great Cypress, or as Tibetans call it "the God of Tree") is a giant cypress tree (Cupressus gigantea) in Tibet (about 50 m high, and 5.8 m in diameter, and calculated age of 2,600 years).
 King Cypress is part of the Northeastern Himalayan subalpine conifer forests and is located near the village of Bajie, about 7 km southeast from the town of Bayi, Nyingchi.
-King Cypress is surrounded by at least 0.1km² of ancient cypress-trees with an average height of 44 m.
+King Cypress is surrounded by at least 0.1 km² of ancient cypress-trees with an average height of 44 m.
 King Cypress is said to be the "life tree" of Tönpa Shenrab Miwoche, founder of the Bön tradition of Tibet.